vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Dey p.
 341 says it is Bheraghat con Its source is adorned by the temple

-taining temple of 64 Yoginis, 12 miles of Bhimāšankara, one of the twelve
+taining temple of 64 Yoginis, 12 miles of Bhimāśankara, one of the twelve

 to the west of Jabalpur; V. 99.34-35 Jyotir-lingas and it falls into the